Haitian Revolution: Effects of the French Revolution

 After the establishment of the French First Republic, the National Assembly made radical changes to French laws and, on 26 August 1789, published the Declaration of the Rights of Man and of the Citizen, declaring all men free and equal.
 The Declaration was ambiguous as to whether this equality applied to women, slaves, or citizens of the colonies, and thus influenced the desire for freedom and equality in Saint-Domingue.
 White planters saw it as an opportunity to gain independence from France, which would allow them to take control of the island and create trade regulations that would further their own wealth and power.
 However, the Haitian Revolution quickly became a test of the new French republic, as it radicalized the slavery question and forced French leaders to recognize the full meaning of their stated ideology.

 The African population on the island began to hear of the agitation for independence by the planters, who had resented France's limitations on the island's foreign trade.
 The Africans mostly allied with the royalists and the British, as they understood that if Saint-Domingue's independence were to be led by white slave masters, it would probably mean even harsher treatment and increased injustice for the African population.
 The planters would be free to operate slavery as they pleased without the existing minimal accountability to their French peers.

 Saint-Domingue's free people of color, most notably Julien Raimond, had been actively appealing to France for full civil equality with whites since the 1780s.
 Raimond used the French Revolution to make this the major colonial issue before the National Assembly.
 In October 1790, another wealthy free man of color, Vincent Ogé, demanded the right to vote under the Declaration of the Rights of Man and of the Citizen.
 When the colonial governor refused, Ogé led a brief 300-man insurgency in the area around Le Cap, fighting to end racial discrimination in the area.
 He was captured in early 1791, and brutally executed by being "broken on the wheel" before being beheaded.
 While Ogé was not fighting against slavery, his treatment was cited by later slave rebels as one of the factors in their decision to rise up in August 1791 and resist treaties with the colonists.
-The conflict up to this point was between factions of whites, and between whites and free blacks.
-Enslaved blacks watched from the sidelines.
+The conflict up to this point was between factions of whites, and between whites and free people of color.
+Enslaved Blacks watched from the sidelines.

 Leading 18th-century French writer Count Mirabeau had once said the Saint-Domingue whites "slept at the foot of Vesuvius", suggesting the grave threat they faced should the majority of slaves launch a sustained major uprising.